francescomaiomascio/francescomaiomascio/README.md

 ## Support

-This is independent, long-term research.
+This is **independent, long-term research**.

-If you are interested in runtime-level system design, execution governance, and AI infrastructure, you can support this work here:
+If you are interested in runtime-level system design, execution governance, and AI infrastructure:

 - GitHub Sponsors
   https://github.com/sponsors/francescomaiomascio